Article featured on Bon Bon Break, an online magazine for modern moms.

 - Breath Dance: This activity is best with at least three people.
 Have everyone grab an end of a blanket, towel, or play parachute.
 Start close together and then inhale as a group.
 While breathing in, back up and expand the blanket.
 During the exhale, move in close together.
 The tightening and loosening of the blanket demonstrates how we breath in and out.
 Children also enjoy moving their bodies during this routine.

 - Expandable Sphere: My daughter’s yoga teacher, who is part of a wonderful program Kidding Around Yoga, uses a Hoberman mini sphere toy to demonstrate the breathing process.
-As this video from Yoga Calm demonstrates, the sphere is expanded while the children breathe in and collapsed while they breathe out.
+The sphere expands while the children breathe in and collapsed while they breathe out.

 - Heart Hands: Similar to using the sphere, we can create a heart shape with our hands.
 As you breathe in, expand your hands to a heart shape.
 As you breathe out, collapse your hands into two fists side by side.
 This is such a great exercise since we don’t need any props.